PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 • Compliance with standards and best practices

-• Volume of data created in PLM
+• Volume of data created in the PLM

 These KPIs reveal the digital maturity of the organization.

-How to choose the right KPIs for your organization?
+How to choose the right KPIs for your organization

-1. Identify business goals
+1. Identify your business objectives

 Examples:

-• Reducing time-to-market
+• Reduce time-to-market

-• Improving product quality
+• Improve product quality

 • Decrease customer returns

-• Securing regulatory compliance
+• Ensure regulatory compliance

 • Define a measurement frequency (monthly, quarterly)